Top 10 Free Things to Do on Maui

 Relax under the Banyan Tree

 On April 24th, 1873, Sheriff William Owen Smith planted an Indian banyan tree to honor the 50th anniversary of the first Protestant mission in Lahaina.
 141 years later, that same tree now shades two-thirds of an acre and reaches over sixty feet tall.
 Grab a book and head down to Lahaina’s famous banyan tree for a relaxing time in the shade.
-Even though climbing on the tree isn’t allowed, this is one of the best spots on Maui to people-watch to your heart’s desire.
+Even though climbing the tree isn’t allowed, this is one of the best spots on Maui to people-watch to your heart’s desire.
 You can catch Art in the Park, which is a local arts and crafts fair, with live music, every second and fourth weekend of the month.

-From December to May, an estimated 12,000 humpback whales swim over 3,000 miles from the gulf of Alaska to Hawaii to breed, calve and nurse their young in the shallow, warm waters around Hawaii.
-One of the best places in the world to see these majestic creatures is the Auau Channel, the shallow area between West Maui, Lana’i and Molokai.
+From December to May, an estimated 12,000 humpback whales swim over 3,000 miles from the Gulf of Alaska to Hawaii to breed, calve and nurse their young in the shallow, warm waters around Hawaii.
+One of the best places in the world to see these majestic creatures in the Auau Channel, the shallow area between West Maui, Lana’i and Molokai.
 While there are many ways to see the whales on your trip to Maui, including a boat, kayak, stand up paddleboard, outrigger canoe, and even a helicopter, they can certainly be seen from shore for an equally magical, totally free experience.
-For the best whale watching spots, head to Kaanapali Beach in West Maui, the cliffs surrounding the Ritz Carlton in Kapalua, or any of the beaches in Kihei, Wailea, and Makena if you’re staying on the South side.
+For the best whale watching spots, head to Kaanapali Beach in West Maui, the cliffs surrounding the Ritz Carlton in Kapalua, or any of the beaches in Kihei, Wailea, and Makena if you’re staying on the Southside.
 One of the easiest ways to spot whales is the rising mist from their blowholes, and you’ll likely see a full breach if you’re patient enough.

 If you’re not opposed to spending a little money, we highly recommend taking a whale watching boat trip!
 This is an inexpensive alternative to watching from shore and a great way to see the whales up close and personal.
 Much like mai tais and Irish coffee, remember that driving and whale watching don’t mix well.
 Pull over and enjoy!